 - Software could not be deployed on-premise within their IT infrastructure, so a cloud-based solution was required.

 - They needed objective evidence in the form of reports, analytics, and even screenshots to prove success, failure, and, if a failure, root cause.

-At approximately 2,000+ users who take reservations and VIP support calls, the airline’s remote workforce is rather large.
+For context, this airline has approximately 2,000+ remote reservation specialists who take reservations and VIP support calls.
+They work from home and in small offices and, therefore, experience variable connection quality.
 This team depends on Citrix for delivery of key applications in order to perform their daily duties, and availability of those resources needs to be 24/7/365.

-Understanding the requirements, the Citrix engineers were introduced to the Goliath Application Availability Testing Service, which is cloud delivered, and doesn’t require any software on premise.
+Understanding the requirements, the Citrix engineers were introduced to Goliath’s Application Availability Testing as a Service using AWS.
+It enabled them to continually test availability of not only their reservation application but the entire Citrix XenApp and XenDesktop environment for all remote workers.
+The Goliath AWS Monitoring Solution is hosted in AWS and, therefore, doesn’t require any software on-premises.
 The onboarding process was easy.
 A configuration link was sent to them where they entered the following information:

 - URL to connect to the Citrix environment